meili-epfl/Meili/README.md

 - Firebase cache TODO: explain

 ### Offline mode:

-- When the user is offline the app will still be working with limited functionalities.
-Mainly, the user will still be able to see the points of interest that were fetched recently (since these were cached by the app).
+- Users will be able to have access to all of the points of interest visited in the UI Map.
-- TODO: what else can we do with limited functionalities??
+- Users will be able to read all of the Post/messages/pictures of the visited POIs that were retrieved since last internet connection

 ### Overview of main features:
 - Google Sign-in (TODO: facebook sign in?)